MatthewJDavis/matthewjdavis.github.io/_posts/2021-01-23-okta-terraform.md

 ## Local directory structure

-I created two directories, one for the service account terraform and one for the application terraform.
+I created two directories, one for the service account Terraform and one for the application Terraform.
 This is because the service account user that I create for managing applications will not have the required permissions to manage users accounts so I have separated out the files.
 You don't have to create the okta-service-account directory if you create the application service account through the portal.

 ![Directory structure](/images/terraform-okta/tree.png)